FAIRplus/the-fair-cookbook/.github/ISSUE_TEMPLATE/meta-checklist.md

 ---
 name: Track progress of a recipe
 about: This helps you to follow-up and visualize our progress.
-title: UCnn.x TitleOfRecipe
+title: TitleOfRecipe
-labels: 'issue type: meta checklist'
+labels: ['issue type: meta checklist', 'author's task: write abstract', 'editor's task: identify author']
-assignees: ''
+assignees: ['robertgiessmann','proccaserra']
 ---

 The following checklists will guide you through the process of advancing a recipe through its pipeline.
 You can click on "Submit new Issue" now, and read on later.

 For issue meta-management, please conduct the following steps:

-- [ ] change the title of this issue with the corresponding Use Case Number (at the top: click "Edit" -> change "UCnn.x TitleOfRecipe" correspondingly -> click "Save")
+- [ ] change the title of this issue to a title that gives sufficient detail about the recipe you want to bring into the cookbook
-- [ ] assign this issue to yourself or whoever is responsible to advance this recipe through the next steps; usually this is the facilitator, i.e. Squad lead (at your right side: click "Assignees" -> "...")
+- [ ] assign this issue also to yourself (at your right side: click "Assignees" -> "...")
-- [ ] label this issue with the corresponding Use Case Number (at your right side: click "Labels" -> "UC..."
-- [ ] add this issue to the corresponding Project, i.e. Kanban board (at your right side: click "Projects" -> "UC..."

 Now you can delete the text above.
 If you needed to add a task to the list below, please think about amending the issue template: https://github.com/FAIRplus/the-fair-cookbook/blob/master/.github/ISSUE_TEMPLATE/meta-checklist.md
 Great!
 Now, to the actual tasks:

 - [ ] identify author
-- [ ] agree with editors on scope
 - [ ] write abstract
-- [ ] write feedback on abstract
+- [ ] agree with editors on abstract
-- [ ] make corresponding changes to abstract
 - [ ] write recipe
 - [ ] identify reviewer
 - [ ] conduct review